International Agreements if the UK leaves the EU without a deal

 Through the UK’s membership of the EU, we are party to the EU-Swiss Free Movement of Persons Agreement.
 In a no deal scenario, this agreement will no longer apply to the UK from exit day.

-The UK and Switzerland have reached an agreement which will mean that in a no deal scenario UK and Swiss nationals living in each others’ countries before exit day will be able to continue living their lives broadly as they do today.
+The UK and Switzerland have signed an agreement which will mean that in a no deal scenario UK and Swiss nationals living in each others’ countries before exit day will be able to continue living their lives broadly as they do today.
+This agreement has now completed Parliamentary scrutiny.
 The Government has also published guidance on how the EU Settlement Scheme, which will be open to Swiss nationals, will work after exit day.

 We are in discussions with Switzerland on transitional arrangements for UK workers wishing to move to Switzerland and Swiss workers wishing to move to the UK after exit in a no deal scenario.
 We are close to reaching an agreement and details on this will be published in the near future.